ruanyl/dts-loader/README.md

-Webpack loader to collect `.d.ts` files, the difference between this loader and `ts-loader` is `dts-loader` only emits `.d.ts` files and it's designed specifically for the purpose of *sharing webpack module federation exposed types*
+Webpack loader to collect `.d.ts` files, the difference between this loader and `ts-loader` is `dts-loader` only emits `.d.ts` files and it's designed specifically for the purpose of **sharing webpack module federation exposed types**

-Thus, `dts-loader` will not only emits `.d.ts` files, but also will emit the entry file for the exposed modules based on the configuration of module federation plugin's `exposes` section.
+Thus, `dts-loader` will not only emits `.d.ts` files, but also will emit the entry file for the exposed modules based on the configuration of webpack module federation plugin's `exposes` section.

 ### Example setup of type sharing for webpack module federation